Search Contextures Sites

 Prevent Invalid Entries in the ComboBox

 To prevent invalid entries in the comboboxes, change the ComboBox properties, so a match is required.
+This will result in an error message, if an invalid item is entered, and you try to leave the combo box.

 1. Select the Part combobox, and in the Properties window, change the MatchRequired setting to True.